Battleship: Ships of the line

 Concurrent with the development of steam power, another major technological step heralded the end of the traditional ship of the line: guns capable of firing explosive shells.
 Pioneering work was done by the French artillery officer Henri-Joseph Paixhans beginning in 1809.
 The American artillerist George Bomford followed not far behind, designing the first shell-firing Columbiad in 1812.
 The British and Russians began to follow suit in the 1830s, though early smoothbore guns could not fire shells as far as solid shot, which hampered widespread adoption in any fleet.
 By the early 1840s, the French Paixhans gun and American Dahlgren gun had begun to be adopted by their respective navies.
 In the Crimean War of 1853–1855, six Russian ships of the line and two frigates of the Black Sea Fleet destroyed seven Turkish frigates and three corvettes with explosive shells at the Battle of Sinop in 1853.
 The battle was widely seen as vindication of the shell gun.
-(Note: The actual effectiveness of the guns has been called into question by modern historians such as Lawrence Sondhaus, who states that "to draw such "lessons" one had to ignore that it took six hours for Nakhimov to destroy the Turco-Egyptian squadron, despite the fact that he had six ships of the line with over 600 guns and that Osman Pasha's largest warships were frigates.
+(Note: The actual effectiveness of the guns has been called into question by modern historians such as Lawrence Sondhaus, who states that "to draw such 'lessons' one had to ignore that it took six hours for Nakhimov to destroy the Turco-Egyptian squadron, despite the fact that he had six ships of the line with over 600 guns and that Osman Pasha's largest warships were frigates.
 Competent gunnery using solid shot alone would have achieved the same outcome."
 John Beeler agrees, stating that "the effects of explosive shell, supposedly the death-knell of the wooden warship, have been considerably overrated by most naval historians.")
-Nevertheless, wooden-hulled ships stood up comparatively well to shells, as shown in the 1866 Battle of Lissa, where the modern Austrian steam ship of the line ranged across a confused battlefield, rammed an Italian ironclad and took 80 hits from Italian ironclads, many of which were shells, but including at least one 300 lb shot at point-blank range.
+Nevertheless, wooden-hulled ships stood up comparatively well to shells, as shown in the 1866 Battle of Lissa, where the modern Austrian steam ship of the line ranged across a confused battlefield, rammed an Italian ironclad and took 80 hits from Italian ironclads, many of which were shells, including at least one 300 lb shot at point-blank range.
 Despite losing her bowsprit and her foremast, and being set on fire, she was ready for action again the very next day.